-Klum’s expeditions and photo- and film-projects have taken him and his team to all continents and his artistic and journalistic work has frequently been featured in major international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, BBC Wildlife, Terre Sauvage, Stern, Der Spiegel and The New York Times.
+Klum’s expeditions, photos and film projects have taken him and his team to all continents and his artistic and journalistic work has frequently been featured in major international publications, such as National Geographic, Wildlife Conservation, Audubon, Geo, BBC Wildlife, Terre Sauvage, Stern, Der Spiegel and The New York Times.

-Mattias Klum is also a coveted lecturer and has given more than 2500 performances worldwide, and is represented by the National Geographic Speakers Bureau since 2003.
+Mattias Klum is also in demand as a lecturer and has given more than 2500 performances worldwide.
+He has been represented by the National Geographic Speakers Bureau since 2003.

 Over the years, Klum has received numerous awards and grants for his work.
 Uppsala City Council bestowed him with its gold medal for his outstanding work from an Uppsala base.
-His Majesty the King of Sweden has granted Klum with his medal of the 8th grade with blue ribbon for his important contributions as a nature photographer.
-In 2008 Klum was elected Young Global Leader by the World Economic Forum.
-Klum was named Goodwill Ambassador for IUCN in 2011.
-The magazine Miljöaktuellt ranked Klum as number 4 of Sweden’s 100 most powerful people working for the environment in 2013.
+His Majesty the King of Sweden granted Klum a medal of the 8th grade, the second-highest civilian award in Sweden, for his contributions as a nature photographer.
+In 2008 Klum was named a Young Global Leader by the World Economic Forum.
+Klum was also named Goodwill Ambassador for IUCN in 2011.
+The magazine Miljöaktuellt ranked Klum fourth among Sweden’s 100 most powerful environmentalists in 2013.

 Mattias Klum is a member of the Board of Trustees of WWF Sweden and a Fellow of National Geographic Society, Stockholm Resilience Centre, and The Linnean Society of London.
 Mattias Klum was in 2013 awarded an Honorary Doctorate degree in Natural Science by Stockholm University and also named ambassador for WWF, the World Wide Fund for Nature.